This page is currently being updated to take account of the latest guidelines.

 - Use: The mask needs to cover both your nose and mouth.
 Wash your hands before putting on and taking off the mask, or use hand sanitiser.
 Touch the mask as little as possible.
 Textile masks can be used several times, as they can be washed.
 Disposable face masks (surgical masks) should be used only once.
 There is currently no scientific evidence with respect to how well disposable face masks offer protection when they are used several times.
 The video below explains in detail how to use a mask properly.

-- Repeat use: If you use a textile mask or disposable face mask several times – for example because you have only worn it for a short period – hand hygiene and ensuring the correct use and storage of the mask are important: make sure to wash or disinfect your hands before putting the mask on and taking it off and touch the mask as little as possible.
+- Repeat use: If you use a mask several times – for example because you have only worn it for a short period – hand hygiene and ensuring the correct use and storage of the mask are important: make sure to wash or disinfect your hands before putting the mask on and taking it off and touch the mask as little as possible.
 Important: if you have an acute respiratory disease, you should use a disposable face mask and only use it once.

 - Storage in the case of repeated use: If possible, after use hang your textile mask on a hook so that it does not come into contact with any other objects.
 If this is not possible, keep it in a paper bag or envelope, so that you can transport it without it touching other objects in your bag.
 This will prevent viruses that may be present from being passed on.
 Plastic bags are not suitable for storage purposes, as they are not permeable to air and the masks do not dry inside them.
 The viruses also live longer on plastic than they do on paper.